Gong Zheng: Mayor of Shanghai

 On April 29, 2023, Gong led a Shanghai delegation to visit Indonesia to comprehensively promote high-level practical cooperation between Shanghai and Indonesia in accordance with the important consensus reached by CCP general secretary Xi Jinping and President Joko Widodo to jointly build a community with a shared future between China and Indonesia.
 During the visit, Gong Zheng met with Indonesian Maritime and Investment Coordinating Minister Luhut Binsar Pandjaitan, Jakarta acting Governor Heru Budi Hartono, and Yogyakarta Special Administrative Region Government Executive Secretary Wiyos Santoso attended the Shanghai-Jakarta Symposium for Overseas Investment Enterprises and witnessed the signing of the project.

+On September 4, 2026, Gong resigned as Mayor of Shanghai.